christiantype/christian-thoughts/README.md

 # Christian Solorzano

-*This is my personal website which is built on Jekyll while customizing the default theem, Minima.
+*This is my personal website which is built on Jekyll while customizing the default theme, Minima.

-## Installation
+## Why

-Add this line to your Jekyll site's Gemfile:
+As a graphic designer, I ask myself — why build a website in a manual way.
+Why not use a website builder with drag-and-drop editing...
+The answer is: becoming familiar with the medium and technology that enables you to share work and thoughts with the world is crucial.
+So, this website is my personal heaven and hell.
+Often, I break things by accident and must find a way to troubleshoot and fix things.
+It is a practice of technology dexterity.

+#Jekyll things below
 ```ruby
 gem "minima"
 ```